panopticoncentral/notes-on-cps/building.md

 The result of a build is contained in a `IBuildResult`.

+# Design-time Builds

+A _design-time build_ is a build that the project system runs to determine information about the output of the project without actually executing the full build.
+(For example, the design-time build only collects the input to a compiler like `csc`, it doesn't actually execute the compiler itself.)

+The internal `IDesignTimeBuilderService` is a `ConfiguredProject` service that manages the relationship between the Common Project System and the underlying Project Services design-time builder.
+The internal `IDesignTimeBuildManagerService` and `IDesignTimeBuildManagerServiceInternal` interfaces are `ConfiguredProject` services that can be used to initiate design-time builds.
+The result of a design-time build is returned as a `ProjectDesignTimeBuildResult` instance.
+If a project supports caching the result of a design-time build, it can provide a `IDesignTimeBuildCacheParticipant` instance.

 # Deploying and Publishing

 Projects that want to suport deploy and publish actions can export `IDeployProvider` and `IPublishProvider` at the `ConfiguredProject` level.